drnick23/FlickPower/README.md

 FlickPower shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: 10.75 hours spent in total
+Time spent: 12.75 hours spent in total
 - First session (video walkthrough): 1.75 hours
 - Second session (layouts): 4 hours
 - Third session (reading, design & activity): 4 hours
 - Adding butterknife: 1 hour
+- OKHttp and Java learning: 2 hours

 ## User Stories